-- (i) Subject to the Rules of the House. funds may not be appropriated for a fiscal year, with the exception of a bill or joint resolution continuing appropriations, or an amendment thereto, or a conference report thereon, to, or for use of, a department or agency of the United States to carry out any of the following activities, unless the funds shall previously have been authorized by a bill or joint resolution passed by the House during the same or preceding fiscal year to carry out such activity for such fiscal year: (1) The activities of the Central In- - telligence Agency and the Director of Central Intelligence. - (2) The activities of the Defense Intelligence Agency. - (3) The activities of the National Security Agency. - (4) The intelligence and intelligence-related activities of other agencies and subdivisions of the Department of Defense. - (5) The intelligence and intelligence-related activities of the Department of State. - (6) The intelligence and intelligence-related activities of the Federal Bureau of Investigation, including all activities of the Intelligence Division. - (j)(1) In this clause the term "intelligence and intelligence-related activities" includes- - (A) the collection, analysis, production, dissemination, or use of information that relates to a foreign country, or a government, political group, party, military force, movement, or other association in a foreign country, and that relates to the defense, foreign policy, national se-curity, or related policies of the United States and other activity in support of the collection, analysis, production, dissemination, or use of such information: - (B) activities taken to counter similar activities directed against the United States: - (C) covert or clandestine activities affecting the relations of the United States with a foreign government, political group, party, military force, movement, or other association; - (D) the collection, analysis, production, dissemination, or use of information about activities of persons within the United States, its territories and possessions, or nationals of the United States abroad whose political and related activities nose. or may be considered by a department, agency, bureau, office, division, instrumentality, or employee of the United States to pose, a threat to the internal security of the United States: and subdivision (D).
+(i) Subject to the Rules of the House, funds may not be appropriated for a fiscal year, with the exception of a bill or joint resolution continuing appropriations, or an amendment thereto, or a conference report thereon, to, or for use of, a department or agency of the United States to carry out any of the following activities, unless the funds shall previously have been authorized by a bill or joint resolution passed by the House during the same or preceding fiscal year to carry out such activity for such fiscal year:

+(1) The activities of the Director of National Intelligence and the Office of the Director of National Intelligence.

+(2) The activities of the Central Intelligence Agency.

+(3) The activities of the Defense Intelligence Agency.

+(4) The activities of the National Security Agency.

+(5) The intelligence and intelligence-related activities of other agencies and subdivisions of the Department of Defense.

+(6) The intelligence and intelligence-related activities of the Department of State.

+(7) The intelligence and intelligence-related activities of the Federal Bureau of Investigation.

+(8) The intelligence and intelligence-related activities of all other departments and agencies of the executive branch.

+(j)(1) In this clause the term "intelligence and intelligence-related activities" includes-

+(A) the collection, analysis, production, dissemination, or use of information that relates to a foreign country, or a government, political group, party, military force, movement, or other association in a foreign country, and that relates to the defense, foreign policy, national security, or related policies of the United States and other activity in support of the collection, analysis, production, dissemination, or use of such information;

+(B) activities taken to counter similar activities directed against the United States;

+(C) covert or clandestine activities affecting the relations of the United States with a foreign government, political group, party, military force, movement, or other association;

+(D) the collection, analysis, production, dissemination, or use of information about activities of persons within the United States, its territories and possessions, or nationals of the United States abroad whose political and related activities pose, or may be considered by a department, agency, bureau, office, division, instrumentality, or employee of the United States to pose, a threat to the internal security of the United States; and

-(E) covert or clandestine activities directed against persons described in
+(E) covert or clandestine activities directed against persons described in subdivision (D).

-- (2) In this clause the term "department or agency" includes any organization, committee, council, establishment, or office within the Federal Government. - (3) For purposes of this clause, reference to a department, agency, bureau, or subdivision shall include a reference to any successor department, agency, bureau, or subdivision to the extent that a successor engages in intelligence or intelligence-related activities now conducted by the department, agency, bureau, or subdivision referred to in this clause. - (k) Clause 12(a) of rule XXII does not apply to meetings of a conference committee respecting legislation (or any part thereof) reported by the Permanent Select Committee on Intelligence.
+(2) In this clause the term "department or agency" includes any organization, committee, council, establishment, or office within the Federal Government.

+(3) For purposes of this clause, reference to a department, agency, bureau, or subdivision shall include a reference to any successor department, agency, bureau, or subdivision to the extent that a successor engages in intelligence or intelligence-related activities now conducted by the department, agency, bureau, or subdivision referred to in this clause.

+(k) Clause 12(a) of rule XXII does not apply to meetings of a conference committee respecting legislation (or any part thereof) reported by the Permanent Select Committee on Intelligence.